lincomatic/NeptuneWaterMeter/README.md

 # Raspberry Pi tracker for Neptune R900 smart water meters
 ### Works for City of Atlanta and many other municipalities

+## This fork posts to InfluxDB instead of a google spreadsheet

 [See an example](https://docs.google.com/spreadsheets/d/1XC9UFRQpvzUn7gjXML7KuaprB8APLXgE_EjsmUM8MWI/edit?usp=sharing) (Please don't judge me by my water usage)

 ## Introduction